Battle in Heaven: Plot

-Marcos (Marcos Hernández) is a working class man in Mexico, employed by "the general."
+Marcos (Marcos Hernández) is a working class man in Mexico City, employed by "the general."
 Marcos learns that the baby that he and his wife kidnapped for ransom had accidentally died.
 The remainder of the film follows a despondent Marcos, seemingly haunted by the moral and/or legal implications of his actions.

 Marcos stands next to his wife Berta (Berta Ruiz) at the subway as she sells clocks and sweets at a stand.
 He travels to the airport to meet the "general's" upper-middle class daughter, Ana (Anapola Mushkadiz) whom he has known since she was a child.
 Ana orders Marcos to take her to the "boutique" where she works in the sex trade.
 While driving, Marcos is very distracted, and at one point stalls the car.
 Ana recognizes that something is wrong, but Marcos claims he's distracted only because of his wife's supposed ill health.

 Ana invites Marcos into the "boutique" so that he can have sex with one of her "friends."
 Marcos is apparently not aroused by the "friend."
 The friend tells Ana that Marcos would prefer her instead.
 Ana goes to talk to Marcos, and reminds him that they have known each other since her childhood.
 Marcos then reveals that he and his wife kidnapped a baby but the baby died before they could collect any ransom.
 Ana seems to remain composed at hearing this news.

 Back home, Marcos has sex with his wife, Berta.
 They seem united in their sorrow regarding the dead baby.
 Marcos tells Berta that he told Ana about the kidnapped baby, indicating that the confession brought him relief.
 Berta, upset, demands that he make sure that "the princess" does not tell anyone.
 The next day, Marcos visits Ana.
 She seems annoyed by his visit, but drives him to her place where they have sex.
 Ana advises Marcos to turn himself in to the police.